 The players are ten city blocks from the starport entrance and safety.
 You should goad them into moving towards the port immediately.
 If they dawdle long enough, do not hesitate to have the mob fall upon them.
 Use the mandatory mob event described later in this adventure and have all the players suffer a knockdown along with major injuries.

 No transportation will be available.
 No trolleys are running.
 Cabs and jitneys have fled the area, as have any private vechicles.
 Any parked or grounded vehicles are worthless at best and death traps at worse.
 The players should have no time to break into any vehicles.
 If they do manage to enter one, there will be no time to start it.
 The mob will be on them, the vehicle will then be overturned and burned.

 No shelter is available either.
 All shops, restaurants, and bars will be closed.
 Doors will be locked and windows barred.
 In many cases, gratings and gates will cover doorways and display windows.
 All attempts to force entry into a closed building will be met by gunfire from the people inside.

-When describing the scenes the players see stress the chaotic nature of the streets.
+When describing the scenes, stress the chaotic nature of the streets.
 Do not stop to give precise numbers of the people involved unless required by an event.
-Play up the hurried nature of it all, the players will form impressions as thery run and not draw maps.
-Describe people running every which way, waste recepticles already fire, random gunfire, screams, sirens, beatings, vehicles abandoned in mid-street, windows shattering, and the like.
+Play up the hurried nature of it all, the players will form impressions as they run and not draw maps.
+Describe people running every which way, waste receptacles already on fire, random gunfire, screams, sirens, beatings, vehicles abandoned mid-street, windows shattering, and the like.